kamrik/IntroText/labs/asgn1_GHPages.md

 ## Step 5 - Create another file named `comp1238.md`

 Each MarkDown (.md) file will become a page of your website.
-README.md you edited in the previous steps becomes the main page, but for a real "website experience" we need at least one other page.
+The README.md you edited in the previous steps becomes the main page, but for a real "website experience" we need at least one other page.

 ### Step 5.1
 Create a file named `comp1238.md`.
 Refer to the screenshot above or instructions from lab4 on how to add a new file.

 ### Step 5.2
-In the new file add a headings for each of the first 5 weeks and in each section create a bullet list with at least 2 items you think might be worth remembering for the midterm.
+In the new file add headings for each of the first 5 weeks and in each section create a bullet list with at least 2 items you think might be worth remembering for the midterm.

 For example:
 ```markdown